mjdiaz/userinterface.js/README.md

 ### Listeners

-Listeners allow your models to communicate with each others.
+Listeners enable intercommunication for your models.

 In this example we are creating and running a model called ```myModel``` that will himself run another model and pass it the context ```myObj```.

-Contexts represent a reserved area for models to communicate with each others, they're often represented as Object but could pretty much be anything.
+Contexts represent a reserved area for models to communicate with each others, they're often represented as an instance of an object but could pretty much be anything.

 After the second model ran it will listen to the "greeting"  ```announce```.
 Did you notice the event listener in our first model ?
 Yes, whenever our first model is clicked it will ```announce``` "greeting" to the context ```myObj``` and pass it an empty object as data.
 This empty object could also be anything that you want to pass to the other model.